Abir-IA/IoT_FIS_BPM--Project/README.md

 # IoT_FIS_BPM--Project

-This implementation is dedicated to a collaborative project about integrating a fuzzy logic controller in IoT-BPM architecture to ensure a priority-based scheduling of IoT generated events that trigger business process instances.
+This implementation is dedicated to a collaborative project about integrating a fuzzy logic controller in an IoT-BPM architecture to ensure a priority-based scheduling of IoT generated events that trigger business process instances.